 Compumedics Limited is a type of Company referred to in ASIC Corporations (Rounding in Financial/Directors' Reports) Instrument 2016/191 and therefore the amounts contained in this report and in the financial report have been rounded to the nearest \$1,000, or in certain cases, to the nearest dollar.

 Auditor

-Nexia Melbourne Audit Pty Ltd (formerly known as Hayes Knight Audit Pty Ltd) continues in office in accordance with section 327 of the Corporations Act 2001.
+Nexia Melbourne Audit Pty Ltd continues in office in accordance with section 327 of the Corporations Act 2001.

 This report is made in accordance with a resolution of directors.

 David Burton Director